Archive for Somatic Exercises

-You can join our online classand learn how to have a more mobile spine to go along with those exercises for face muscles.
+You can join our online class and discover how to have a more comfortable back to go along with special exercises and hands-on method for the jaw & face muscles.

-So please join us on Friday and find out if somatics exercises for face muscles can set you free.
+So please join us on to find out our special hands technique – looser jaw, looser hips can set you free.

 What can we do to improve eyesight, lessen jaw pain, and improve the neck’s ability to move comfortably even though we may be sitting at a computer for long periods of time.

 There are any number of eye exercises, diet considerations and things you can do for the eyes.
 Sometimes getting up and drinking some water is enough to take out the strain.

 Sitting at a computer for longer periods of time is not a way to improve eyesight since our range of vision and motion is compromised into a smaller space.
 Unless of course, you are working on building shorter, more contracted eye muscles.